 - increased replacement, recruitment, and training costs if targets of family violence are dismissed for poor performance or absenteeism

 - strained co-worker relations

 Examples of how family violence may appear at work include (this list is not complete):

-- showing up at the employee's workplace and disrupting co-workers (e.g., asking many questions about the employee's daily habits)
+- a family member or partner showing up at the target's workplace and disrupting co-workers (e.g., asking many questions about the employee's daily habits)

 Some jurisdictions expressly include domestic or family violence within occupational health and safety legislation, while others do not.
 For example, in Ontario, the Occupational Health and Safety Act includes a provision for “domestic violence” in section 32.0.4.

 In Manitoba, the Employment Standards Code includes “Interpersonal Violence Leave”, which specifically includes domestic violence.
 This type of leave of absence provides targets of domestic violence with paid and unpaid leave so they have the assurance of job protection while they seek safety.
 This action could include finding suitable housing, seeking care for physical or psychological injuries, accessing legal services including putting protective orders in place, etc.

 However, it is the employer's general duty across all jurisdictions to ensure all employees have a safe and healthy workplace, including protecting all employees from various forms of violence.